Recap / Angel S01 E08 "I Will Remember You"

 - Delicious Distraction

-- Erotic Eating: Our loving couple are shown in bed after sex, with Buffy sensuously eating chocolate and Lecherous Licking spilt ice cream off Angel's chest.
+- Erotic Eating: Combining the two things Angel's missed most about humanity, our loving couple are shown in bed after sex, with Buffy sensuously eating chocolate and Lecherously Licking spilt ice cream off Angel's chest.

 - Fantastic Fragility: The Mohra's regenerative blood ensures that he can never be permanently killed.
 Unless you smack the jewel in his forehead.